 From the small car park at NT 180 844 on the Aberdour to Braefoot Marine Terminal road, walk down the road to the Braefoot Terminal.
 To your left is a staff car park (probably not a good idea to try using this rather than the public car park up the road).
 Walk through the car park to the south east corner where a track heads into the woods.

 This track skirts around the edge of Aberdour golf course (watch out for golfers) to reach a gate.
-Ignore the keep out sign on the gate (under the Land Reform (Scotland) 2003 act there is no legal basis for this sign), and go through the gate.
-If there are sheep around then keep dogs on a lead.
+Ignore the keep out sign on the gate (under the Land Reform (Scotland) 2003 act there is no legal basis for this sign), and step over the fence to the side where the barb wire has been removed.
 Continue on along the track almost to its end.
 About 30m before the end of the track there is a feint path on your right hand side across the grass.
 You may need to look closely for it.